Jane L. Campbell

-Jane Louise Campbell (born May 19, 1953) is an American politician who served as the 56th and first female mayor of Cleveland, Ohio from January 1, 2002 to January 1, 2006.
+Jane Louise Campbell (born May 19, 1953) is an American politician who served as the 56th and first and to date only female mayor of Cleveland, Ohio from January 1, 2002, to January 1, 2006.

 Early life and education

-Campbell was born on May 19, 1953 in Ann Arbor, Michigan.
-Her mother served as the General Secretary of the National Council of Churches and her father was a partner at Squire, Sanders and Dempsey.
+Campbell was born on May 19, 1953, in Ann Arbor, Michigan.
+Her mother, Joan Brown Campbell, served as the General Secretary of the National Council of Churches and her father was a partner at Squire, Sanders and Dempsey.
 Campbell attended Shaker Heights High School, and earned her undergraduate degree in American History from the University of Michigan.
 She subsequently earned a Master's in Urban Studies at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.

 Career

 Prior to entering politics, Campbell worked with several community organizations and advocacy groups.
 In 1975, she founded WomenSpace, a coalition of women's organizations that, in addition to promoting the creation of Ohio's first shelter for battered women, helped identify and promote women for community and government leadership.

 Soon after in 1979, she worked as National Field Director for ERAmerica in Washington, D.C., coordinating national support for state coalitions supporting the Equal Rights Amendment.
 In the early 80s, as the executive director of the Friends of Shaker Square, a neighborhood on Cleveland's east side, Campbell managed economic development, organized security patrols and expanded the historic district.